arushijain94/VariancePenalizedActorCritic/README.md

 * OnPolicyTabular: Tabular four-rooms experiments for on-policy VPAC
 * OffPolicyTabular: Tabular puddle-world experiments for off-policy VPAC
 * OffPolicyContinuous: Continuous state puddle-world experiments for off-policy VPAC
+* OnPolicyMujoco: Check this folder to see the code and readme file for running Mujoco experiments for on-policy VPAC.

 ## Prerequisites
 Things required for four-rooms and puddle-world experiments.